 Acceleration/ Function on code Sw itching fa ctor of acceleration/deceleration time deceleration time ACC time DEC time (Refer to the descriptions of E01 to E07.)
-Acceleration/ .
-F07 I RT2 The combinations of ON/OFF states of the two terminal commands RT2 and deceleration time 1 107 F08 OFF OFF RT1 offer four choices of acceleration/ Acceleration/ deceleration time 2 E10 E11 OFF ON deceleration time 1 to 4.
+Acceleration/ F07 F08 RT2 RT1 The combinations of ON/OFF states of the two terminal commands RT2 and deceleration time 1 107 F08 OFF OFF RT1 offer four choices of acceleration/ Acceleration/ deceleration time 2 E10 E11 OFF ON deceleration time 1 to 4.
 (Data = 4, 5) Acceleration/ deceleration time 3 E12 E13 ON OFF If no terminal command is assigned, only the acceleration/deceleration time Acceleration/ deceleration time 4 E14 E15 ON ON 1 (F07/F08) is effective.
-At jogging operation H54 H55 When the terminal command JOG is ON, joggin operation is possible.
-(Data = 10) (Refer to the description of C20.) ible.
+At jogging operation ible.
 (Data = 10) At forced stop I H56 When the terminal command $STOP$ is OFF, the motor decelerates to a stop in accordance with the deceleration time for forced stop (H56).
 After the motor stops, the inverter enters the alarm state with the alarm $E \cap E$ displayed.
 (Data = 30)